zhonghan721/tp/docs/DeveloperGuide.md

 ### Feature Details

-1. The user enters the `delivery list` command.
-2. If the user enters no arguments, the `delivery list` command will list all deliveries in the delivery book.
+1. The user can optionally specify a `status`, `customer id`, `date` and `sort` to filter and sort the current delivery list in any combination.
+2. If the preamble is not empty, a `ParseException` will be thrown.
-3. If the user enters an invalid or empty status that is prefixed by `--status`, a `ParseException` will be thrown.
+3. If the user enters a delivery status, it will be parsed and stored as a `DeliveryStatus` object.
-4. If the user enters an invalid or empty sort that is prefixed by `--sort`, a `ParseException` will be thrown.
+4. If the user enters a customer id, it will be parsed and stored as an `Integer`.
+5. If the user enters a date, it will be parsed.
+If the date is specified as `TODAY`, today's date will be stored as a `Date` object.
+Else, the date provided will be parsed and stored as a `Date` object.
+6. If the user enters a sort, it will be parsed and stored as a `Sort` object.
+Else, it will be stored as a `Sort` with descending order.
-5. If the command is parsed successfully, a `DeliveryListCommand` object will be created, and executed.
+7. If the command is parsed successfully, a `DeliveryListCommand` object will be created, and executed.
-6. If the user is not logged in, a `CommandException` will be thrown.
+8. If the user is not logged in, a `CommandException` will be thrown.
-7. If the status was provided, the status is used to filter the current delivery list with the specified status.
+9. If the status was provided, the status is added as a filter.
-8. If the customer id was provided, the customer id is used to filter the current delivery list with the specified customer id.
+10. If the customer id was provided, the customer id is added as a filter.
-9. If the expected delivery date was provided, the expected delivery date is used to filter the current delivery list with the specified expected delivery date.
+11. If the date was provided, the date is added as a expected delivery date filter.
+12. The delivery list will be filtered by the filters created, if any.
-10. If the sort was provided, the sort is used to sort the current delivery list.
-By default, the deliveries will be sorted in descending order of their expected delivery date.
+13. If the sort was provided, the sort provided is added as the sort.
+By default, a descending order sort is added as a sort.
-11. The list on the ui will be updated with the filtered and sorted deliveries.
+14. The delivery list will be sorted by the sort created.
-12. If the command completed successfully, a `CommandResult` object will be created, and returned.
+15. If the command completed successfully, a `CommandResult` object will be created, and returned.

-The following activity diagram illustrates the logic for listing `Delivery`
+The following activity diagram illustrates the logic for listing `Delivery`.
+Some ParseExceptions are omitted for better readability.

 <puml src="diagrams/implementation/delivery/DeliveryListActivityDiagram.puml" width="450"> </puml>

 The sequence of the `delivery list` command is as follows:

-1. The command `delivery list --status STATUS --sort SORT` is entered by the user (e.g. `delivery list --status created --sort ASC`)
+1. The command `delivery list --status STATUS --customer CUSTOMER_ID --date EXPECTED_DELIVERY_DATE --sort SORT` is entered by the user
+   (e.g. `delivery list --status created --customer 1 --date 2023-12-12 --sort ASC`)
-2. The `LogicManager` calls the `AdressBookParser#parseCommand()` with `delivery list --status STATUS --sort SORT`
+2. The `LogicManager` calls the `AdressBookParser#parseCommand()`
+   with `delivery list --status STATUS --customer CUSTOMER_ID --date EXPECTED_DELIVERY_DATE --sort SORT`
-3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryListCommandParser` calling `DeliveryListCommandParser#parse()` to parse the remaining input after the command word has been removed (i.e. the command arguments)
+3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryListCommandParser` calling `DeliveryListCommandParser#parse()`  to parse remaining input after the command word has been removed (i.e. the command arguments)
-4. `DeliveryListCommandParser` will parse the arguments, and return a new instance of `DeliveryListCommand` with the parsed `STATUS` and `SORT`
+4. `DeliveryListCommandParser#parse()` will call `DeliveryListCommandParser#parseDeliveryListCommand()`to parse the
+   arguments and return a new instance of `DeliveryListCommand` with the parsed `STATUS`, `CUSTOMER_ID` , `EXPECTED_DELIVERY_DATE` and `SORT`, if any.
 5. `LogicManager` calls `DeliveryListCommand#execute()`, first checking if the user is logged in by calling `Model#getUserLoginStatus()`
-6. If status is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified status.
+6. If status is not false, `DeliveryListCommand` will call `DeliveryListCommand#createDeliveryListFilters()` to create the filters based on the parsed arguments, if any.
-7. If expected delivery date is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified date.
+7. `DeliveryListCommand` will call `Model#updateFilteredDeliveryList(Predicate)` to filter the delivery list by the filters created.
-8. If customer id is not null, `DeliveryListCommand` will call `Model#updateFilteredDeliveryListByStatus(Predicate)` to filter the delivery list by the specified customer id.
-9. If the sort is `asc`, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList(Comparator)` to sort the delivery list by expected delivery date in descending order.
+8. `DeliveryListCommand` will call `DeliveryListCommand#createDeliveryListSort()` to create the sort for the delivery list by expected delivery date based on the parsed arguments, if any, or by default, create the sort in descending expected delivery date.
-10. Else, `DeliveryListCommand` will call `Model#sortFilteredDeliveryList()` to sort the delivery list by the expected delivery date in descending order.
+9. `DeliveryListCommand` will call `Model#updateSortedDeliveryList(Comparator)` to sort the delivery list by the sort created.
-11. It creates a new "CommandResult" with the result of the execution.
+10. It creates a new "CommandResult" with the result of the execution.

-The default delivery sort is `asc`.
+The default delivery sort is `desc` which sorts the delivery list by expected delivery date in descending order from the latest date to the earliest date.

 The following sequence diagram illustrates the `delivery list` command sequence: